uvic-aero/onboard-computer/README.md

 ffmpeg -c mjpeg -i http://127.0.0.1:5000 -codec copy http://127.0.0.1:8080/feed1.ffm
 ```

-The video livestream can now be viewed at http://127.0.0.1/liveview.jpg depending on how ffserver is configured
+The video livestream can now be viewed at http://127.0.0.1:8080/liveview.jpg depending on how ffserver is configured
+The local IP in the link above can be replaced by the IP of the server/raspberry Pi depending how the network is configured as
+ffserver will run on all network interfaces whereas the initial jpeg stream will only run locally.

 ## Authors